xiaody/react-touch-carousel/README.md

 ### props.component {Component}

-your container component of the carousel
+Your container component of the carousel.

-react-touch-carousel will pass it's touch listeners, dragging/active state, current position cursor to this component
+react-touch-carousel will pass it's touch listeners, dragging/active state, current position cursor to this component.

 ### props.renderCard(index, modIndex, cursor) {Function}

-the card renderer
+The card renderer.

-all rendered cards joined as an array will be passed to props.component as it's `children`
+All rendered cards joined as an array will be passed to props.component as it's `children`.

 ### props.cardCount {Number}

-the count of your cards, not including the padded ones
+The count of your cards, not including the padded ones.

 ### props.cardPadCount {Number}

-the count of padded cards, necessary for looping
+The count of padded cards, necessary for looping.

+Ignored if `loop` is `false`.

 ### props.cardSize {Number}

-the width (or height if vertical is true) in pixels of a card
+The width (or height if `vertical` is `true`) in pixels of a card.

 ### props.vertical {Boolean}

-listen to vertical touch moves instead of horizontal ones
+Listen to vertical touch moves instead of horizontal ones.

 ### props.loop {Boolean}

-tail to head, head to tail
+Tail to head, head to tail.

 ### props.autoplay {Number}

-interval in milliseconds, 0 as disabled
+Interval in milliseconds, 0 as disabled.

 ### props.defaultCursor {Number}

-the cursor value for initial render
+The cursor value for initial render.

-notice the sign of the number, normally it should be negative or zero(default)
+Notice the sign of the number, normally it should be negative or zero(default).

 ### props.onRest {Function}

-callback when the carousel is rested at a card
+Callback when the carousel is rested at a card.

 ### props.ignoreCrossMove {Number|Boolean}

-if `deltCrossAxis * ignoreCrossMove > deltMainAxis`, carousel would ignore the dragging. `true` as `1` and `false` as `0`
+If `deltCrossAxis * ignoreCrossMove > deltMainAxis`, carousel would ignore the dragging.

+`true` as `1` and `false` as `0`.

 ## Advanced options

 There are some advanced options, but normally you don't need to touch them.

-So I don't write their docs for now.

 ## Methods

-You know that React allows you to get the ref of a component.

-This component expose some methods like `go()`, `next()`, `prev()`, but normally you don't need them I guess.

-So I don't write their docs for now.
+### go(targetCursor)

+Transition to a position.

+### next()

+Transition to next card.

+### prev()

+Transition to previous card.

+### modeAs(targetCursor)

+Hard jump to a position.

 [slick]: https://kenwheeler.github.io/slick/
 [Swiper]: http://idangero.us/swiper/